patokenneth/VehicleTracker/README.md

 # VehicleTracker
-A project to record, update and fetch the location of a vehicle.
+A project to record, update and fetch the locations of vehicles.